 - 🏨 Where to Stay: Aux Berges du Lac, Mégantic – Comfortable lakeside lodging near the park

-Star chasers and cosmic enthusiasts will find their paradise at Parc du Mont-Megantic, Canada’s first International Dark Sky Reserve.
+Tucked into the eastern edge of the Eastern Townships (#5), Parc du Mont-Mégantic is a paradise for star chasers and cosmic enthusiasts — the world’s first International Dark Sky Reserve.
 The world-class ASTROLab lets visitors peer into the cosmos through powerful telescopes.
 Few experiences compare to witnessing the Milky Way stretch across an unpolluted night sky.
 The mountain rises 1,105 meters with trails that showcase spectacular views of the Appalachian range.

 You might find yourself speechless at the summit observatory tower.
 Winter transforms these paths into excellent snowshoeing routes.
 Plan visits around the new moon phase for optimal stargazing conditions.
 The park offers a rare chance to disconnect from digital life and reconnect with the universe above.